Nematic phases and elastoresistivity from a multiorbital non-Fermi liquid: Outlook

+Turning to other future research directions, an important question is a careful theoretical understanding of strain-induced nematic quantum critical or tricritical points in the background of the nFL.
+Another important direction is to study the fate of nematic phases and phase transitions when the SYK couplings in our multiorbital model are made translationally invariant at the microscopic Hamiltonian level rather than in a disorder averaged sense.
+This will lead to momentum-dependent self energies, which could be of potential interest for exploring pseudogap physics in multiorbital systems.

-We thank Anjishnu Bose for discussions.
-We acknowledge support from the Natural Sciences and Engineering Research Council (NSERC) of Canada.
-A. Hardy acknowledges funding from the Canada Graduate Scholarship (NSERC).
-Numerical computations were performed on the Niagara supercomputer at the SciNet HPC Consortium and Compute Canada.
+\acknowledgments{ We thank Anjishnu Bose, Ian Fisher, and Andrey Chubukov for useful discussions.
+We acknowledge funding from the Natural Sciences and Engineering Research Council (NSERC) of Canada.
+A. Hardy acknowledges funding from the Canada Graduate Scholarship (CGS-M NSERC).
+Numerical computations were performed on the Niagara supercomputer at the SciNet HPC Consortium and Compute Canada. }